The Dons Trust owns and controls our football club. This page explains the legal structure underpinning that ownership and control.

 This page tries to explain it.
 Ultimately, it’s our members who remain in control.

-- The Trust’s individual members collectively own the Trust.
+- The Trust’s members collectively own the Trust.

-- The Trust owns more than 75% of the votes in another company called AFCW plc.
-(The remaining votes in AFCW plc belong to individual shareholders who bought shares during two share issues – the first in 2003 and the second in 2019.)
+- The Trust owns shares which control more than 75% of the votes in what’s called the “holding” company, AFCW PLC.
+(The remaining votes in AFCW PLC belong to individual shareholders who have bought shares since AFCW PLC was launched in 2003.)

-- AFCW plc then owns four different subsidiary companies, each of which have specific roles within the organisation.
+- AFCW PLC owns 100% of five subsidiary companies, each of which has a specific role within the organisation.

 No individual has a significant interest in either The Dons Trust or AFCW plc.

-The Wider Interests of Football Limited is the company that owns the freehold to the land that our new stadium is being built on, and the emerging stadium itself!
+The Wider Interests of Football Ltd is the company that owns the land and stadium at Plough Lane.